shewit-gh/Sign-Languuage-AI/ai_application/README.md

 # ai_application

-This is an AI sign language learning and detection flutter application that works in realtime.
+This is an AI sign language learning and detection flutter application, It is still in progress to make our detection model more accurate.